Mirage 5 BD09 at night

 The first Belgian Mirage V performed its first flight on March 6th, 1970.
 During their operational lifetime these delta-shaped fighter jets were part of the 1st Squadron (Thristel), 2nd Squadron (Comet), 8th Squadron (Blue Cocotte) and 42nd Squadron (Mephisto) of the Belgian Air Force.
 By the end of the 1980s, the Belgian government agreed for the MIRage Safety Improvement Program (MIRSIP) that consisted of upgrading 20 Mirage 5’s.
 The upgrade eventually included a new state-of- the-art cockpit, a new ejection seat, and canards to improve takeoff performance and overall maneuverability.
 A new government in Belgium cancelled the MIRSIP program but due to a watertight contract, SABCA was allowed to carry out the MIRSIP update on these 20 Mirages.
 Chile took over the improved Mirages and five more non-modified aircraft.
 This delta-shaped aircraft was used by the Belgian Air Force for almost 20 years after which they were replaced by the F-16 Fighting Falcon fighter jets.
 The Mirage 5 has left a long-lasting mark on various people involved in this program and even until today, former Mirage 5 pilots and technicians still talk passionately about their adventures and experiences with this beautiful aircraft.

-The author would like to thank the Mirage 5 BD09 Restoration Group for this wonderful and well organized sunset and night photo shoot!
+The author would like to thank the Mirage 5 BD09 Restoration Group for these wonderful and well organized sunset and night photo shoots!

 Text & photos: Kris Christiaens